warlok38/warlok38/README.md

 <h3 align="center">Frontend developer from Syberia</h3>

 - 🔭 I'm currently working on **jewelry portal**
+- 🎮 Also i making game about my cat **Define Cat Journey**.
+You can check the repo :)
 - 📫 How to reach me **warlok38@mail.ru**

 <h3 align="left">Languages and Tools:</h3>